 PRINCETON DANCE FESTIVAL

-The first main event of the Program in Dance 2020-21 season will be an exciting and innovative, re-imagined virtual edition of the annual Princeton Dance Festival Reimagined, presented November 23 and December 3, 4 + 5, 2020.
+The first main event of the Program in Dance 2020-21 season will be an exciting and innovative virtual edition of the annual Princeton Dance Festival Reimagined, presented November 23 and December 3, 4 + 5, 2020.

 Along with the entire global dance community, the Program in Dance is exploring the challenges of dance in a socially distanced world.
 How can we create new methods of dance and choreography for the online environment that reimagine frontiers of physical practice and the choreographic space?

-Six diverse, professional choreographers bring their unique aesthetics to the question of dance in the COVID era working with groups of Princeton dance students.
+Six diverse, professional choreographers have created new dances with Princeton dance students despite the restrictions of the COVID pandemic.
 These new works will explore the intersections of dance and multimedia performance, digital animation, filmmaking, site-specific theater and art, or music.

-Francesca Harper’s project, Emergence and Discovery: Digital Dance Portraits, facilitates collaborative construction and the development of personal films allowing movement, filmmaking, images, text, music, and discovery in natural and industrial habitat to be accessible and serve as inspiration.
+Francesca Harper’s project, Emergence and Discovery: Digital Dance Portraits, facilitates collaborative construction and the development of 10 short, personal films allowing movement, filmmaking, images, text, music, and discovery in natural and industrial habitat to be accessible and serve as inspiration.
 As dance artists emerge from isolation and reshape their lives, how do they preserve the moment?
 This existential question will be translated into art.
-The projects will draw inspiration from artists such as Frida Khalo, Carrie Mae Weems, Pina Bausch, Jean Michel Basquiat, Claude Monet, Kehinde Wiley, and Maya Daren, encouraging student artists to take risks and create a dance film that will forever document a unique moment in their story.

-Silas Riener, a member of the former Merce Cunningham Dance Company, leads a project to make hybrid dance experiments by blurring natural, virtual, and augmented environments.
+Silas Riener, a former member of the Merce Cunningham Dance Company, leads a project in hybrid dance experiments blurring natural, virtual, and augmented environments.
 Rooted in Merce Cunningham Technique, students are studying, practicing, and performing excerpts from Cunningham dances spanning over 50 years of choreography for stage and camera and arranged into a MinEvent in collaboration with video editor Daniel Madoff.
-In tandem students are creating new work for our evolving digital platform by adapting and misusing some of Cunningham’s methods: chance procedures, indeterminacy, fixed and mobile camera perspectives, layers of structural complexity, animation, as well as new custom-built Instagram filters and augmented reality software to shape choreography and movement for a new and evolving digital platform.
+In tandem students are creating new work for our evolving digital platform by adapting and misusing some of Cunningham’s methods: scores for chance procedures, indeterminacy, fixed and mobile camera perspectives, layers of structural complexity, and animation.